goldenrockefeller/afft/README.md

   - Radix-8 can save time over a Radix-4 + radix 2 stage, but choosing the next radix gets more complex, plus there is only 1 or 0 radix-stages, so speed up will be limited over the entire algorithm
   - Radix-8 could possibly mean less passes over data, maybe increaing performance further with large FFTs.
   - At max, Split-radix with only 4 real operations per complex sample gives a 5.9% max reduction over radix 4, but is complicated to implement.
-  - With FMA even radix-2 have attractive complexity.
+  - With FMA even radix-2 have attractive computational complexity.
 - Manually Unrolling the main radix-4 and radix-2 loops does not give much speed up.
 - Compiling with Clang gives 5% to 20% speed up over compiling with MSVC or GCC (on Windows, Intel i7-12700)
 - Skipping Bit-reversal in convolution is more performant when not using SIMD, but trickier when using SIMD without deinterleave instructions.
 Estimated savings of 15% - 30%.
-- Theoretically, Stockham method means no bit-reversal, but adds interleaving to each stage of the algorithm.
-Right now, it is not worth changing the entire algorithm to find out.
-Additionally, Stockham requires multiple variations SIMD interleave operations, (e.g. interweave every other sample, every other two samples, etc....).
-This could potentially make relying  Stockham less portable, or more complicated.
 -  Index arithmetic with SIMD instructions is NOT performative
 -  Single-pass bitreversal is the fastest.
 I should aim to minimize the ratio of loads and stores to actual computation and avoid using work pointer
 -  Manual loop unrolling doesn't always speed up code.
-For simplicity, I aim to do 16 interleave operations per loop.
-And x? math operations per loop
+-  Recursive, Cache-oblivious FFTs works better than iterative at larger sizes.
--  Six-stage or Four-stage fft may replace the bit-reversal with at least 1 transpose phase.
-Since I am not looking at very large datasets for real-time audio processing, I doubt further investigation into this will be worth it.
+-  Six-stage or Four-stage fft may increase performance for n_samples > 2^16.
+Since I am not looking at very large samples sizes for real-time audio processing, I doubt further investigation into this will be worth it.
 -  Cache-oblivious bit reversal permutation is significantly faster than my previous COBRA implementation on <2^22.
 After that, COBRA is slightly faster.
 This might be because the data no longer fits in my L3 cache and COBRA has a more regular access pattern, and/or also doesn't need to load a bit reversal permutation plan.
--  Non-fma is faster than the 6 operation fma trick from Ryg blog.
--  Only use radix-4 or radix-2! radix-4-fma is nearly twice as fast as radix-2-fma, Avoiding loads matters. radix-4-fma is faster than radix-8-fma. radix-4-fma + radix-2-fma is faster than radix-8-fma.
+-  Offsetting the input real, input imag, output real and output imag arrays by different amounts prevents them from overlapping and overloading the cache-associativity.
+5 to 20% bonus when data does not fit in L1.

+## Not Investigated
--  It is possible to operate on complex numbers by interleaving and deinterleaving in the first and last steps.
-I will not be doing that at this time.
+-  It is possible to operate on complex numbers arrays by interleaving and deinterleaving in the first and last steps, respectively.
+This will also reduce Set-associativity conflicts (as opposed to the offset method mentioned earlier, potentially leading to similar performance gains)
--  It is possible to improve performance further by combining the bit-reversal-permutation stage with the first butterfly stage to reduce the number of loads and stores.
-I will not be doing that at this time.
 -  The plan following has a small overhead (for loop containing a switch statement).
-It is possible to remove this overhead by pregenerating/hardcoding the end-to-end FFT plan for each length.
+It is possible to remove this overhead for small ffts by pregenerating/hardcoding the end-to-end FFT plan for each length.
 I will not be doing that at this time.

-## Investigating
-- Recursive, Cache-oblivious FFTs
+-  It is possible that hard codinng the twiddle values (like with OTFFT) could reduce data loading and lead to an increase in performance.

 ## Inspiration and lessons
 - [Python Prototype](https://github.com/goldenrockefeller/fft-prototype)